-There are two retention engines that further allow you to fine-tune your retention settings: TagBasedRetention and UserBasedRetention.
-TagBasedRetention is the default.
+There are two retention engines that further allow you to fine-tune your retention settings:

+TagBasedRetention

-TagBasedRetention: This checks files that have a particular tag assigned.
+This is the default setting and checks files that have a particular tag assigned.
 Then it checks (depth-first) the children of the tagged item, before continuing with the other tagged items.
 Children that have already been checked will not be checked a second time.